Taleeb Noormohamed: In Parliament

-As of November 5, 2025, over 8 months after the 2025 election had been decided, Noormohamed failed to submit his financial disclosures to the Office of the Conflict of Interest and Ethics Commissioner (OCIEC), in spite of regulations stating that MP's must file their claims no later than 60 days after their notice of Election to the House of Commons.
+On October 31, 2025, over 8 months after the 2025 election had been decided, a Members of the House of Commons' Compliance Status Report showed that Noormohamed failed to submit his financial disclosures to the Office of the Conflict of Interest and Ethics Commissioner (OCIEC), despite regulations stating that MP's must file their claims no later than 60 days after their notice of Election to the House of Commons.
+However, by January 1, 2026, the report showed that Noormohamed completed the initial compliance process.